kitnil/awesome/README.md

 - [hain-plugin-psl](https://github.com/cpriest/hain-plugin-psl) - Hain Plugin - Power Shortcut Launcher - PCRE Shortcuts to query, launch apps & urls
 - [ace-xterm](https://github.com/cpriest/ace-xterm) - A Web Component Combining Ace Editor with an XTerm Terminal as the output target.
 - [SnapLinksPlus](https://github.com/cpriest/SnapLinksPlus) - Snap Links Plus is a Browser Addon that lets you  lasso links, checkboxes and other  elements do things with them.
-- [gridstudio](https://github.com/ricklamers/gridstudio) - Grid studio is a web-based spreadsheet application with full integration of the Python programming language.
+- [gridstudio](https://github.com/ricklamers/gridstudio) - Grid studio is a web-based application for data science with full integration of open source data science frameworks and languages.
 - [vector](https://github.com/Netflix/vector) - Vector is an on-host performance monitoring framework which exposes hand picked high resolution metrics to every engineer’s browser.
 - [webtorrent-desktop](https://github.com/webtorrent/webtorrent-desktop) - ❤️ Streaming torrent app for Mac, Windows, and Linux
 - [org-web](https://github.com/DanielDe/org-web) - org-mode on the web, built with React, optimized for mobile, synced with Dropbox and Google Drive